 - Prep.
 Remove all the cloves from the head.
 Next, decide whether you peel the cloves or not.
 I always peel them, so I don’t have to bother with that after defrosting them, and I suggest you do the same.

 - Pack.
 Place the bulbs or cloves inside a freezer container or bag and seal it tight.
 Add a label with a name and date if you like.

 - Freeze.
-Put the prepped garlic in the freezer.
+Put the prepped garlic cloves in the freezer.

-Freezing garlic in a chopped or minced form makes it super convenient to use in recipes calling for sliced or chopped garlic.
+Freezing garlic in a chopped form makes it super convenient to use in recipes calling for sliced or chopped garlic.
 You just break off the amount you need, and you add it directly to skillet or pot that’s cooking on the stove.
 No defrosting required.

 The only downside is that you must chop all that garlic beforehand.
 But hey, you have to chop it at some point, so you might as well do it right now.

 - Chop or mince the cloves.
 Remove all the cloves from the bulb, peel and chop them.
 Remember that you’re going to add this garlic directly to the dish, so make sure it’s prepped the way you need it to be.

 - Pack.
 Transfer the chopped garlic to a freezer bag.
 Make sure you spread it in a thin layer, instead of leaving it as a big chunk.
 This way, you will be able to break off as much as you like.
 Remove the air from the bag, seal it, and label it if you want.

 - Freeze.
 Chuck the bag or bags into the freezer.

 That’s it.
 Whenever you need some chopped garlic, you take the bag out of the freezer, break off the amount you need, and put the rest back in there.